Better Keep the Twenty Dollars: Incentivizing Innovation in Open Source

 This paper seeks to understand the effects of the introduction of GitHub Sponsorships on digital innovation.

-I work on the project as a co-author with Annamaria Conti (IE Business School), Maria Roche (Harvard Business School), and Jorge Guzman (Columbia Business School) - contributing to the data pipeline, analysis, and the experimental setup.
+I work on the project with co-authors Annamaria Conti (IE Business School), Maria Roche (Harvard Business School), and Jorge Guzman (Columbia Business School) - contributing to the data pipeline, analysis, and the experimental setup.

 Abstract: